 - sour cream

-Add the drained and rinsed cans of black beans, kidney beans and sweet corn.
-Then add the full cans of diced tomatoes, diced green chiles and water.
+- Add the drained and rinsed cans of black beans, kidney beans and sweet corn.
+Then add the full cans of diced tomatoes, diced green chilies and water.